pymupdf/PyMuPDF/docs/document.rst

     .. method:: convertToPDF(from_page=-1, to_page=-1, rotate=0)

       Create a PDF version of the current document and write it to memory. **All document types** (except PDF) are supported.
-The parameters have the same meaning as in :meth:`insertPDF`.
+The parameters have the same meaning as in :meth:`insert_pdf`.
 In essence, you can restrict the conversion to a page subset, specify page rotation, and revert page sequence.

       :arg int from_page: first page to copy (0-based).
 Default is first page.